slipset/clj-ca-checker/README.md

      :sha "a0ea916eb606c048227f03f2c7d02ef851075f00"}}}' -m clj-ca-checker.clj-ca-checker <github username>
 ```

-Maybe from your OSS, so only people with a signed CA can contribute?
+Maybe from your OSS CI-pipeline, so only people with a signed CA can contribute?
 Stick this in your `.circle/config.yml` as a `-run` step under `steps:`

 ```